scylladb/scylla-monitoring/docs/source/monitoring_stack.rst

 Add scylla's rsyslog configuration file.
 Add the file: ``/etc/rsyslog.d/scylla.conf``.

-If Scylla monitoring IP is 10.0.0.1, the file should look like
+If Scylla Monitoring Stack IP is 10.0.0.1, the file should look like

 .. code-block:: sh